-- Recording: I doubt you’d want to record a “normal” team meeting, but if you are recording let people know.
+- Recording: I doubt you’d want to record a “normal” team meeting, so don’t see why you would record a remote one.
+The recording is likely to reduce engagement and “radical” ideas.
+But, if you are recording let people know.

 - Simple slides – if you must: Trying to understand a complex slide, or series of slides is bad in normal meetings, but in a remote meeting it’s easy to just ignore them.
 Focus on letting the team see you and use simple slides only when essential.

-- Start and finish on time: Starting late only shows you don’t care and finishing late shows you didn’t manage the meeting.
+- Start and finish on time: Starting late only shows you don’t care and finishing late shows you didn’t manage the meeting, both show you up.
 To get full involvement from the team, specially the introverts or any extroverts who don’t talk as much as they might want to – stick to the times.
 How do you feel when you’re the victim of an overrunning meeting, I bet you don’t concentrate on it!